dddrrreee/cs140e-24win/labs/16-vm-page-table/README.md

    offsets.
 So, that va == pa for identity mapped code no matter which offset you use (from 0 up to 1MB).
  - Implement 16Mb pages and show they work.
+ - Setup a user mode process and make sure that it can't access kernel memory.
  - Make a stack that automatically grows (e.g., if you write beyond the stack pointer it grows the stack automatically).
  - Change memory protection (implement `vm_mprotect`), show it faults,